Builder and Fluent

 }

-The fluent interface is available because of the return this, which makes the object return itself and then other 'actions' can be called.
+The fluent interface is available because of the return this, which

 The test code I used is: